Golimumab: Rheumatoid arthritis

-Large, double-blind randomized controlled trials in patients with rheumatoid arthritis have shown that golimumab in combination with methotrexate was more effective than methotrexate alone.
-When clinically indicated, golimumab is estimated as a moderate cost-effective treatment option.
-National Institutes for Health and Care Excellence (NICE) stated that treatment with golimumab is recommended for RA patients who have failed prior TNFi treatment.
-Unlike other TNFi treatments such as adalimumab and certolizumab pegol, there have been no reported cases of drug-induced lupus-like syndrome (DILS).
+Large, double-blind randomized controlled trials in participants with rheumatoid arthritis have shown that golimumab in combination with methotrexate is more effective than methotrexate alone.
+The National Institute for Health and Care Excellence (NICE) stated that treatment with golimumab is recommended for people with rheumatoid arthritis who have failed prior TNFi treatment.
+In 2011, there were no reported cases of drug-induced lupus-like syndrome.

 Uveitis

 There is preliminary evidence for golimumab as a treatment option for ocular inflammation.